 At first glance, HBO Go’s category page looks identical to Disney+ Hotstar’s, except with tighter spacings between the thumbnails and categories, which allows for larger thumbnails.
 Like on Netflix, despite fewer thumbnails fitting in a single screen, users get a more immersive experience here because of how “full” the screen feels.

 Overall, HBO sticks to a pretty safe and familiar UI all throughout.
 This is good, but nothing particularly helps them stand out from the others.

 Searching on Netflix

-Before any input in Netflix’s search bar, a list of most-searched content is displayed before any input in the search bar.
-Titles are present in and beside the thumbnails, and a play icon is positioned on the right of each row to indicate clearly that the cards are clickable.
+Before any input in Netflix’s search bar, a list of most-searched content displays before any input in the search bar.
+Titles are present in and beside the thumbnails, and a play icon on the right of each row indicates clearly that the cards are clickable.
 After searchbar input, it transitions into a pretty standard 3×3.5 layout with portrait thumbnails.

 Overall, as usual, Netflix spared no expense in utilizing every pixel on the screen.
 This shows their commitment to optimizing the experience for their audiences, even those watching on tiny mobile phones.

 Searching on Disney+

 Disney+ Hotstar also recommends popular content on their pre-searchbar input page, except with almost tiny thumbnails and without CTA buttons.
 After a good look at it, the default search page feels uninspired for a couple of reasons: